 We strive to admit, develop and send into the world leaders capable of redirecting industry and creating systemic change; leaders who can harness the power different kinds of thinking.
 We call this path-bending leadership.

 Who better to do that than people who bring different life and professional experiences to their studies?
-The ability to be what we call ‘path-bending’ leaders is found among people of both genders, all races, ethnicities, religions, and identity groups.
+The ability to be what we call ‘path-bending’ leaders is found among people of all genders, all races, ethnicities, religions, and identity groups.
 We see that every year in the diversity of our incoming classes and in the achievements of our graduates.